tgstoecker/A2TEA.Workflow/README.md

 - Nmin_compared_to - (integer) minimum number of compared_to species that need to fulfill expansion criteria (but in the opposite way aka contraction) for the gene family to be called expanded
 - min_expansion_factor - (integer) minimum factor of expansion between expanded_in and compared_to species (!NOTE: set to unrealistically high integer - e.g. 100 - to use only "min_expansion_difference" criterium)
 - min_expansion_difference - (integer) minimum # of additional genes expanded_in species possesses in contrast to compared_to species (per orthologous group) (!NOTE: set to unrealistically high integer - e.g. 100 - to use only "min_expansion_factor" criterium)
+- Nmin_expanded_genes - (integer) minimum # of genes of expanded species required to consider the OG for expansion; this option can be left at 0 for most analyses (ratio/difference selection) but helps if the ratio/difference based methods lead to unexpected results in very small OGs in cases where ploidy normalization was performed
 - expanded_in_all_found - (boolean) does every memeber of expanded_in species have to be present (not expanded!) in the orthologous_group
 - compared_to_all_found - (boolean) does every memeber of compared_to species have to be present (not expanded!) in the orthologous_group